nealyip/laravel-otp-validation/readme.md

 You may translate error message under resources/lang/vendor/otp_messages

-By default it use log transport service, you may change it to provided mail service or write your own sms provider.
+By default it use log transport service, you may change it to the given mail service or write your own sms provider.

-Simply change config/otp_validation.php
+For the given mail service, simply change config/otp_validation.php
 ```php
 // for example
 'transport'    => \Nealyip\LaravelOTPValidation\Transport\MailTransport::class,